robbenz/dia_plugs/woocommerce-jetpack/readme.txt

   Products with *empty price* only for archives (single view does not contain add to cart button at all, so nothing to cover).
 * Feature Upgraded - **Product Info** - Added `[wcjp_list_attribute]` shortcode.
   Now it is possible to display product's attribute values list (e.g. to list the different colour variations of a product).
 Idea by Tony.
-  This is the right way to display product info, so WooJetpack shortcodes (introduced in v.1.8.2) are depreciated and will be removed in feature releases.
+  This is the right way to display product info, so WooJetpack shortcodes (introduced in v.1.8.2) are deprecated and will be removed in feature releases.
   Shortcode has `visibility` parameter which gives the possibility to show shortcode's product info to admin only.
 * Feature Upgraded - **Product Info** - `%stock_quantity%` WooJetpack Shortcode added.
 * Dev - **Product Info** - `the_content` filter added to result.
 Now shortcodes will be displayed properly.